rafaelwartha/rafaelwartha/README.md

-## Olá eu sou o Rafael Wartha, estudante de programação e tecnologia!
+## I'm Rafael Wartha student of you and English!

 <div  align="center">